ThiruvarankanM/ckd-prediction-system/README.md

 A **Streamlit-based machine learning application** that predicts the likelihood of **Chronic Kidney Disease (CKD)** using clinical and laboratory parameters.
 This tool provides an interactive interface for entering patient data and generates predictions along with confidence scores.

 > **Note:** A `Dockerfile` is included for containerized deployment, but it is optional and not required to run the app locally.
+> **Live Demo:** The app is deployed on Streamlit Cloud — [Click here to try it](https://share.streamlit.io/sample-user/ckd-prediction-system/main/app.py)

 ---